 The Common Pleas Court Judges have agreed to suspend jury trials until at least July 30, 2020, unless a person’s Constitutional right to a speedy trial is at stake.
 This includes both criminal and civil trials.
 Jurors are not to report to the Justice Center until early August.

 Jurors do not need to appear at the Justice Center until trials resume.
 Anyone with questions can call after 4:30pm the day before their summons date to determine if they need to report in person to the Justice Center.
 The number is 216-698-2977.
 For more information on the new juror reporting procedures, click here

 Modifications have been made in our Adult Probation Department.

-- The West Side Office is closed.
+- The West Side Office has re-opened for service

-- All probation reporting is being done by telephone, unless otherwise instructed by the Probation Officer.
+- All probation reporting is being done by telephone, unless otherwise instructed by the Probation Officer

 - All probationers are to contact their Probation Officer for additional guidance

 Modifications have been made in our Magistrates Department.
 Please click here to access the information.